Cost of living crisis explained

 If you want to read more about how the cost of living crisis started, check out these articles:

-What’s the impact of the cost of living crisis on my life as a student?
+What is the impact of the cost of living crisis on students?

 Do you feel constantly anxious about paying rent on time?
 Do you struggle to fall asleep because you’re thinking about money?
 Maybe you find yourself skipping classes because you feel overwhelmed.